 Day 6 Vienna - Budapest

 We'll reach Budapest today.
 Later in the afternoon we'll visit the lovely town of Szentendre, best known for its Mediterranean vibes, Baroque architecture and extensive art scene, both old and modern.
 After some free time we'll enjoy a typical Hungarian dinner at one of the local restaurants.

 Day 7 Budapest

 Hungary's capital is split in two by the majestic Danube River, with the historic quarters of Buda on one side and the modern buildings and busy streets of Pest on the other.
 They are linked by eight bridges spanning the river, so it's possible for you to spend your time wandering between the two sides.

 Today, we include a tour of the city, calling at the impressive Heroes' Square, St Matthias Church and Fisherman's Bastion, which boasts unrivalled views along the expanse of the Danube and to parliamentary buildings on the Pest side of the river.

-Take time in the afternoon to explore at your own pace before we head back to the hotel.
-This evening we'll enjoy a farewell dinner on a boat moored on the Danube, in the heart of Budapest.
+Take time in the afternoon to explore at your own pace before we head back to the hotel for our final dinner.

 Day 8 Departure